Simple money tracking

 How a running balance works

 Start from zero, or from an existing balance.
-Each row changes the balance.
-Expenses can increase the balance.
-Repayments reduce the balance.
-Overpayments can flip the balance.
-The current balance is the result after the last row.
+Each row changes the balance, and the current balance is the result after the last row.

 - If you pay something the other person should share, the balance moves toward “they owe you.”